vyperlang/vyper/README.md

 * A mini-language for handling num256 and signed256 values and directly / unsafely using opcodes; will be useful for high-performance code segments
 * Support for sha3, sha256, ecrecover, etc
 * Smart optimizations, including compile-time computation of arithmetic and clamps, intelligently computing realistic variable ranges, etc
-* More advanced support for units, including support for "x per y", "x * y", etc types

 ### Code example